 Each of the shows will feature guest stars.
-Filming is scheduled to begin in Hollywood this summer. how to achieve full stereo signal balance a report on ...
+Filming is scheduled to begin in Hollywood this summer.

 The NEW GATES DUAL PEAK LIMITING AMPLIFIER

 Problem:

 Two individual single channel limiting amplifiers will not provide proper stereo service.
 The difference in level between stereo channels may cause one channel to limit heavily while the other is not limiting at all.
 The result is an unbalanced stereo signal with serious loss of stereo effect.